 “It looks positively benjo in here with all the different colors.”
 (I learned the slang word from Uncle Clay, and I said it with a British accent that made Molly laugh.)

 “Yeah, they’re dipped in paraffin, they won’t get wet.”

-The otters’ trail wound it’s way through a low jumble of stalagmites as the cavern became taller and wider.
-They were letting us stay closer now, so we could keep them in sight.
+The otters’ trail wound its way through a low jumble of stalagmites as the cavern became taller and wider.
+They were completely unafraid, and letting us stay closer now, so we could keep them in sight.

 We walked underground for a considerable distance, it could have easily been two miles, and ultimately arrived at a junction.
-We found the three otters waiting for us once again, sniffing at the entrances to two separate tunnels, inspecting each as if they were trying to decide which one to choose, and finally, they darted into the opening on the left side.
+We found the three otters waiting for us once again, sniffing at the entrances to two separate passageways, inspecting each as if they were trying to decide which to choose, and finally, they darted into one of them, though both looked almost exactly the same.

 “Should we keep going?” said Molly uneasily.